Journal of Pipeline Systems Engineering and Practice

 Journal of Constructional Steel Research, published by Elsevier Ltd, stands as a leading platform in the realm of constructional steel research since its inception in 1980.
 With a robust focus on Building and Construction, Civil and Structural Engineering, Mechanics of Materials, and Metals and Alloys, this prestigious journal has earned its place in the Q1 category across multiple disciplines, symbolizing excellence in scholarly contributions.
 The journal's impressive Scopus rankings further underscore its significance, ranking 30th out of 223 in Building and Construction, and exhibiting strong standings in other related fields.
 Researchers, professionals, and students will find this publication an invaluable resource, offering access to the latest findings and innovations in constructional steel, necessary for advancing practices in engineering and material sciences.
 Although it does not operate under an open-access model, the content is meticulously curated to ensure high-quality, peer-reviewed research, continuing to shape the future of steel construction methodologies.

-Exploring the Intersection of Materials Science and Engineering
+Journal of Pipeline Science and Engineering

 Bridge Structures